 When your business experiences a sudden crisis, you must go into “crisis mode.”
 You must act as though your business were on the verge of failure.

 If you were threatened with bankruptcy, what actions or cutbacks would you make to save the business?
 Whatever you would be prepared to do to save your business sometime in the future, do it immediately.
-Don’t delay.
+Crisis management is crucial to save your business from a threat, so don’t delay.

 Be aggressive about defending and protecting your business and your finances.
 Don’t be afraid to discontinue, downsize, or eliminate any business activity.
 If necessary, don’t hesitate to lay off or fire people who are either unnecessary or incompetent.
 The fear of firing an incompetent employee in a key position is a major reason for business failure.